papascott/TestGithubActions/testing/caddy.md

 This configuration means that both HTTP (over iptables) and HTTPS (over Caddy) will work for your domains!
 ## Further cases
 ### Running Caddy without iptables mapping
-If you have not mapped port 80 to PagePark, this configuration will also listen to port 80 and redirect HTTP requests to HTTPS.
+If you have not mapped port 80 to PagePark, the configuration above will also listen to port 80 and redirect HTTP requests to HTTPS.
 If you'd rather not redirect port 80, you can add a section for HTTP and disable redirects like this:
    ```
    {